Gilles-Arnaud Bailly

 Gilles-Arnaud Bailly (born 19 September 2005) is a Belgian professional tennis player.
-He has a career-high ATP singles ranking of world No. 201 achieved on 10 November 2025 and a doubles ranking of No. 1,723 achieved on 27 February 2023.
+He has a career-high ATP singles ranking of No. 201 achieved on 10 November 2025 and a doubles ranking of No. 1,723, reached on 27 February 2023.

+Junior career

-Bailly had a ITF junior combined ranking of No. 1, achieved on 28 November 2022.
-He became the first Belgian male to be crowned an ITF World Champion.
+Bailly was a runner-up at the 2022 French Open and at the 2022 US Open in the boys' singles category.
+He reached an ITF junior combined ranking of world No. 1 on 28 November 2022.
+He became the first Junior player from Belgium to be crowned a world junior champion by the ITF.

-Career

-Juniors

-Bailly was a runner-up at the 2022 French Open and the 2022 US Open in the boys' singles competition.
+He had notable results on ITF junior circuit, maintaining a 97–40 singles win-loss record.

+Professional career

-2022-2025: ATP debut and first win, top 250
+2022: ATP Tour debut

-He made his debut at the 2022 European Open where he received a main draw wildcard but lost in the first round to compatriot David Goffin despite playing for more than three hours and winning the second set.
+Bailly made his debut at the 2022 European Open where he received a main draw wildcard but lost in the first round to compatriot David Goffin despite playing for more than three hours and winning the second set.

-He also received a wildcard for the qualifying competition at the 2023 European Open in Antwerp.
+2023-25: First Challenger final and ATP win, top 205

+Bailly received another invitation at European Open, for the qualies.

-He qualified for his second ATP main draw at his home tournament, the 2024 European Open but lost to Daniel Altmaier.
+The following year, he qualified to the main draw of his home tournament but lost to German Daniel Altmaier.

-Ranked No. 247, Bailly also qualified again for the main draw at home, at the 2025 European Open, and recorded his first ATP Tour win over Daniel Altmaier.
-As a result he moved into the top 235 in the singles rankings and to eleventh position in the NextGen race.
+Ranked No. 247, Bailly qualified again for his home event, that edition hosted in Brussels, and recorded his first ATP Tour win, over the same player, Altmaier, who defeated him the previous year.
+He lost to third seed Jiří Lehečka in the second round.
+As a result, he moved into the top 235 in the singles rankings and entered the qualification zone of the NextGen Finals.
+He eventually made it as a first alternate, having been ranked 11th in the race, following the withdrawal of the two top players.

+Bailly finished that year at No. 204 in singles, having reached a career-high of world No. 201 the week before.
+It was the third-largest rankings climb for the 2025 season - behind Rafael Jódar and Petr Brunclík - raising close to 600 positions.